“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed it’s the only thing that ever has.” – Margaret Mead

 Reduces stress and anxiety

-Studies also show that the release of oxytocin in the brain can reduce stress, and therefore reduce anxiety as a result.
+Studies also show that the release of oxytocin in the brain can reduce stress, and reducing anxiety as a result.

 Pay it forward, and pass on your kindness!
 Not only does it make your mates feel great, but it’s contagious too.
 What simple act of selflessness could you make habitual?